Revision knee replacement

 This is just an outline.
 Your specialist orthopaedic surgeon will be able to talk to you about these issues in more detail and make sure that there is informed consent.

-Revision Knee Replacement treatment
+Revision Knee Replacement treatment package (excluding flights and accommodation)

 Need more information?